kif01/Predictive-ML-Model-Twitter/README.md

 ## Learning objectives
-This is an end-ot-end tutorial that shows how we can extract the data, create a csv file and upload it to Cloud Object Storage (COS), create a data connection from Watson Studio to COS, and finally to refine the data and use it to build deploy and test our predictive model with AutoAI.<br><br>
+This is an end-to-end tutorial that shows how we can extract the data, create a csv file and upload it to Cloud Object Storage (COS), create a data connection from Watson Studio to COS, and finally to refine the data and use it to build deploy and test our predictive model with AutoAI.<br><br>
 After completing this how-to, the reader will be able to:
 * Work with Cloud Functions to extract data from Twitter
 * Learn to create upload a CSV file in COS from a Cloud Function.